Merakist/SVM-Digit-Recognition/README.md

 ## Pre-trained Model

-A pre-trained model is included: `/SVM-Recognition/build/mnist_svm.xml`
+A pre-trained model is included: `/SVM-Recognition/build/mnist_svm.xml` with accuracy 97.54%.

 ## Related Reading in Digit Recognition